Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 - [Update Profile](../build/node-reference/analytics/update-profile.md)
 - [Merge Profile](../build/node-reference/analytics/merge-profile.md)

-Store and retrieve this information from the [Profile](../test/interaction-panel/profile.md) object to create more personalized conversations based on each user's unique details.
+By using these Nodes, you can create personalized experiences for each user.
+For example, deactivate a Profile if a user requests to stop data collection or update a Profile with new information.

-### Turn off Collecting Data for a Contact Profile
+## Turn off Collecting Data for a Contact Profile

-By default, all user data is stored in the Contact Profile.
-You can disable this option for individual Profiles.
+User data is stored in all Contact Profiles by default.
+You can turn off this for specific Profiles.

-To disable data collection for a Profile, follow these steps:
+To turn off data collection for a Contact Profile, follow these steps:

 1. Open the Cognigy.AI interface.
 2. From the left-side menu, select a Project.
 3. In the left-side menu of the Project page, navigate to **Manage > Contact Profiles**.
-4. Select a row from the list.
-5. The Contact Profile for a specific user will open.
+4. Select a Contact Profile from the list.
+The Contact Profile for a specific user will open.
-6. In the upper-left corner, deactivate the **Data collection active** setting.
+5. In the upper-left corner, deactivate the **Data collection active** setting.
-7. Confirm your decision:
-    - Deactivating this setting will prevent future data collection for this Profile.
-    - Choose whether to keep or delete the current Profile data and conversation history:
+6. Confirm your decision.
+Choose whether to keep or delete the current Profile data and conversation history:
      - **Keep** — previously collected data will remain saved, but no new data will be collected.
      - **Delete Data** — all data, including past recordings, will be permanently deleted.

 The changes will be applied according to the selected action.

-### Export a Contact Profile as JSON
+## Export a Contact Profile as JSON

 You can export individual Contact Profiles as a JSON file.

+To export a Contact Profile, follow these steps:

 1. Open the Cognigy.AI interface.
 2. From the left-side menu, select a Project.